 New title for this chapter needs to be developed ...the current title is just dummy to reflect the usage type and number of different uses that should go in this chapter

 [Brian Copsey to provide input material to this section]

-This section should cover all uses that rely on commonly availaiable ( license exempt) channels ...
+This section should cover all uses that rely on commonly available ( license exempt) channels ...

 E.g. small churches

 Fitness instructors in gyms / public swimming pools